fuzzylogicxx/fuzzylogic/posts/better-alt-text.md

 ## Avoid including the word “logo” in logo images

-If the image is of a company’s logo, the alt should be the company’s name.
-The word "logo" is not necessary or _useful_ as part of the alternative text.
+If the image is of a company’s logo, the `alt` should be the company’s name.
+The word “logo” is neither necessary nor _useful_ as part of the alternative text.

 ## If using an image multiple times, consider using different `alt` text

 Using an image several times in a website doesn't necessarily mean the alt attribute will be the same for each instance.
 For example, a logo within a website’s header often doubles a link back to the home page.
-In this example, the alt would be useful as "Company’s name - home".
-If that same logo were used in the footer of the site, next to the text "Company's name, copyright 20XX", then the logo would have an empty alt (alt="") so as to not create a redundant announcement of the company's name.
+In this example, the `alt` would be most useful as "Company’s name - home".
+If that same logo were used in the footer of the site alongside the text “Company’s name, copyright 20XX", then the logo should have an empty alt (alt="") so as to not create a redundant announcement of the company’s name.

 ## Avoid starting with “photo of…”

-Don’t begin alternative text with "photo of..." or "picture of...".
-Assistive technologies already indicate the role of the element as an "image" or "graphic".
-Redundancy makes for poor user experiences.
+Don’t begin alternative text with “photo of…” or “picture of…”.
+Assistive technologies already indicate the role of the element as an “image” or “graphic”.
+Redundancy makes for a poor user experience.